nuRiceLab/dune-tech-analysis/C++Python/README.md

 Notice that the solution set must not contain duplicate triplets.

 ## Exercise 4: Basic Calculator
 Given a string s representing a valid expression, implement a basic calculator to evaluate it, and return the result of the evaluation.
-Tested operations are addition(+), subtraction(-), multiplication(*), division(/), and use of parentheses.
+Tested operations are addition(+), subtraction(-) and use of parentheses.

 Note: You are not allowed to use any built-in function which evaluates strings as mathematical expressions, such as eval().